aces/Loris/modules/api/test/TestPlan.md

 If the candidate is successfully created, the candidate's data is returned.
 For example, the previous example returns: `{"CandID":"872451","Project":"Rye","PSCID":"MTL185","Site":"Montreal","EDC":null,"DoB":"2019-01-31","Sex":"Female"}`

 Otherwise, an error message is returned.
 For example, the command `curl -H "Authorization: Bearer $token" https://<your-hostname>/api/v0.0.3/candidates -d ''` returns `{"error":"You are not affiliated with the candidate's site"}`

+## Using jupyter
+As a faster alternative to using curl, all of the API's endpoints can be tested manually using the notebook `docs/notebooks/LORIS_API_Part2_Python-script.ipynb`.
+Note that you need to change the host to use your own virtual machine.